-I first heard about this Batanes café in the late ’90s when it was featured in a Filipino news program.
-It was about a small store that’s so honest that there were no waiters or servers tending it.
-Customers picked the food they wanted, such as fruits and biscuits, jotted down what they got in a ledger, and then left their payment in a locked box.
-Those who needed change just wrote down how much they needed and came back for it the next day.
-For items that needed hot water, such as cup-o-noodles and coffee, they simply served themselves with the basic amenities in the shop.
+I first heard about this Batanes café in the ’90s when it was featured in a Filipino news program.
+Can you imagine a store so honest that there are no waiters or servers tending it?
+Customers pick the items they want, jot down what they got in a ledger, and then drop the money in a locked box.
+Those who need change would write down how much they need and come back for it the next day.
+For items that need hot water, such as cup-o-noodles and coffee, just serve yourself using the amenities in the coffee shop.

-Her heart went out to the fishermen and their children who couldn’t get easy access to food or warm coffee.
-She placed a thermos of hot water, coffee, and sugar for them in a corner, and assumed that they would leave her money as payment.
-In the beginning, the fishermen just took them for free, but after a month she discovered money tucked in a box for her. [source: Philippine Daily Inquirer]
+After observing the daily regimen of the fishermen boarding the Port of Ivana, the jump-off point to Sabtang Island, one of Batanes’ three major islands, her heart went out to the fishermen and their children.
+They couldn’t get easy access to food or coffee.
+She placed a thermos of hot water, coffee, and sugar for them in a corner.
+In the beginning, the fishermen just took them for free, but after a month she discovered money tucked in a box as payment. [source: Philippine Daily Inquirer]

-I couldn’t believe that such a business, let alone the virtue of complete honesty, existed in my home country, the Philippines.
-I clipped that article and kept it in my “Places to Visit” folder that I started in my teens.
-I finally booked a trip to Batanes, the northernmost island of the Philippines, in April.
+I clipped that article I found in the ’90s and kept it in my “Places to Visit” folder that I started in my teens.
+I finally booked a trip to Batanes, the northernmost island of the Philippines, in April (2015).

 As I stepped into the store that I read about in my teens, it was everything I had imagined—a quaint hut decorated with colorful wooden crafts and notes from visitors around the world.
 The items for sale arranged on shelves and tables, and some dangling from the ceiling.
 While there’s nothing remarkable about the choices—just basic grocery items—what makes it stand out is the experience you won’t find anywhere else in the country.